JohnnyZhang728/JohnnyZhang728.github.io/_pages/about.md

 You can find my CV here: [Zeyu Zhang's Curriculum Vitae](../assets/Zeyu_ZHANG_CV.pdf).
 You can find my Artwork Portfolio here: [Zeyu Zhang's Artwork Portfolio](../assets/Portfolio_Zeyu_ZHANG.pdf).
 I am eager to collaborate, and if you find that we share common interests, please feel free to drop me an [email](mailto:zeyu2022@connect.hku.hk).

 My research interests lie in the interdisciplinary research that blends art and technology.
 Specifically, I am interested in exploring AI and HCI applications in film, theater, media, and performance.
-Storytelling is at the core of my interests, and I am enthusiastic to utilize VR/AR/MR to enhance creative expression.
+Storytelling is at the core of my interests, and I am enthusiastic to utilize AI to enhance creative expression.
 My goal is to utilize technologies to enable the design of immersive & interactive experiences and foster user-centered approaches.

 To be more specific, I aim to:
 1. Explore and develop experimental environments/user interfaces/tools for artists, filmmakers, and theater creators to facilitate their creative processes more efficiently and effectively, enabling them to produce finer and more sophisticated works.
-2. Create interactive and immersive experiences by leveraging VR/AR/MR and AI to promote storytelling in film, theater, and other art forms, crafting compelling narratives and enhancing audience engagement.
+2. Create interactive and immersive experiences by leveraging AI to promote storytelling in film, theater, and other art forms, crafting compelling narratives and enhancing audience engagement.